 Protein is a key ingredient for weight loss.
 It reduces appetite, keeps you full longer, and increases metabolism.
 The Military Diet has adequate protein for weight loss, but make sure you’re getting enough on your days off too.
 Include at least one source of high protein in every meal.

 Not Getting Enough Fiber

-Having a diet rich in fiber is linked to a lower risk of belly fat, the most dangerous kind of fat.
+Having a diet rich in fiber is linked to a lower risk of belly fat, the most dangerous kind of fat, according to Healthline.
 And the best kind of fiber is soluble fiber, which mixes with water in the body and forms a gel that moves through your gut slowly, making you feel full longer.
 This kind of fiber also contributes to better gut health, meaning healthier gut bacteria which also puts you at a lower risk of belly fat.

 Not Eating Enough Whole Foods

 Eating a lot of processed food is bad for weight loss and a major contributor to obesity.
 If it comes in a wrapper or a box, it’s processed.
 With whole single ingredient foods, like rice and vegetables, you know exactly what you’re eating and how many calories you’re getting.
-With processed foods, all the extra ingredients can cause health problems like inflammation that are terrible for losing weight.
+With processed foods, all the extra ingredients can cause health problems like inflammation, which is terrible for losing weight.

 Not Reading Food Label Information

-If you don’t look at food labels when you buy, you could end up eating a lot of unwanted calories and unhealthy ingredients that are detrimental for weight loss.
+If you don’t look at food labels when you buy, you could end up eating a lot of unwanted calories and unhealthy ingredients that sabotage weight loss.
 Labels are misleading and meant to sell you something, but you should look at the calorie count, sugar and fat content before you throw something into your grocery cart.